Jack Aitken: 2022 season: First Le Mans race

 Aitken made his 24 Hours of Le Mans in the 2022 edition, competing for Algarve Pro Racing alongside Sophia Flörsch and John Falb.
 The trio finished 25th overall, 20th in the LMP2 class and 5th in the Pro-Am sub class.

-2023: GTP and DTM
+2023 season: GTP and first DTM season

 For the 2023 season, Aitken would perform double-duties in America and Europe, racing the new Cadillac V-LMDh in the IMSA SportsCar Championship for Whelen Engineering Racing whilst also contesting the DTM with Emil Frey Racing.
+He won the 12 Hours of Sebring March 18 after the GTP cars in front of him crashed into each other with only minutes left in the race.